+The investigation should normally be completed within five (5) schools days By the end of the incident.
+The police may be involved in carrying out a separate investigation; principals should refer to the Police/School Board Protocol.

+14.1 8.8 Disposition

+- 8.2.1 Decision not to recommend expulsion - 10.20.
+Should fifth school day (counting Professional Activity (PA) Days, not counting holidays), the principal decide not to recommend expulsion, the principal must: - consider if a suspension is appropriate; - notify the adult or parent/guardian of the decision, indicating the length of suspension to be imposed;

+• provide information about the right to appeal the suspension; 10.21.11.4. provide contact information for the will complete their investigation.
+They will consult with their Superintendent of Student Achievement Responsible for, the Superintendent of Safe Schools- and Well-Being and the Associate Director of Learning Support Services.
+One of the following recommendations will be made and verbal notice will be provided to the Parent(s), caregiver(s) or Adult Student:

+11.4.1.
+8.8.2 Decision to recommend No suspension;

+11.4.2.
+Suspension only;

+Recommendation for expulsion

+- 11.4.3.
+Should the principal decide to recommend from school (limited expulsion, the principal shall refer the recommendation to the Discipline Committee.
+A ) or - 10.21.1.11.4.4.
+Recommendation for expulsion may be one of two kinds: from all schools in TVDSB (full expulsion). - School expulsion a student who is subject to a school expulsion is not entitled to attend the school or participate in any school-related activities of the school the student was attending when they committed the infraction which gave rise to the expulsion; - Board expulsion a student who is subject to a Board expulsion is not entitled to attend any school or to engage in any school-related activities of any school in the Province of Ontario until the studentsuccessfully completes a program for expelled students or equivalent and has satisfied the objectives required for the completion of the program, as determined by the person who provides the program.

+11.9.0 EXPULSION PROCESS

+9.1 Notice of Expulsion Hearing

-- 11.4.
-By the end of the fifth school day (counting Professional Activity (PA) Days, not counting holidays), the principal will complete their investigation.
-They will consult with their Superintendent of Student Achievement, the Superintendent of Safe Schools and Well-Being and the Associate Director of Learning Support Services.
-One of the following recommendations will be made and verbal notice will be provided to the Parent(s), caregiver(s) or Adult Student: - 11.4.1.
-No suspension; - 11.4.2.
-Suspension only; - 11.4.3.
-Recommendation for expulsion from school (limited expulsion) or - 11.4.4.
-Recommendation for expulsion from all schools in TVDSB (full expulsion). - 11.5.
-The principal will provide written confirmation of the recommendation, as soon as reasonably possible, following the letters/forms outlined in Appendix E - 11.5.1.1.
-If the Student is an Adult Student, the letter should be addressed directly to them, otherwise the letter is addressed to their Parent(s) or caregiver(s) and copied to the Student. - 11.5.1.2.
-All letters should also be copied to the Superintendent of Student Achievement and the OSR.
+- 11.5.
+The The principal will provide written confirmation of the recommendation, as soon as reasonably possible, following the letters/forms outlined in Appendix E - 11.5.1.1.
+If the Student is an Adult Student, the letter should be addressed directly to them, otherwise the letter is addressed to their Parent(s) or caregiver(s) and copied to the Student.

+11.5.1.2.
+All letters should also be copied to the Superintendent of Student Achievement Responsible for Student Discipline will provide notice of and the OSR.